Skip to main content

 endpointStringThe AWS Kinesis stream endpoint for a region.
 You can find a list of endpoints in the AWS service endpoints document.Nokinesis.us-east-1.amazonaws.com

 useEarliestSequenceNumberBooleanIf a supervisor is managing a datasource for the first time, it obtains a set of starting sequence numbers from Kinesis.
-This flag determines whether a supervisor retrieves the earliest or latest sequence numbers in Kinesis.
+This flag determines whether the supervisor retrieves the earliest or latest sequence numbers in Kinesis.
 Under normal circumstances, subsequent tasks start from where the previous segments ended so this flag is only used on the first run.Nofalse

 fetchDelayMillisIntegerTime in milliseconds to wait between subsequent calls to fetch records from Kinesis.
 See Determine fetch settings.No0